Christmas Tree Types

 Important facts when using Living Trees as your Christmas Tree.

-• A Living Tree will usually be shorter because most families cannot handle the weight of the larger trees.
+- A Living Tree will usually be shorter because most families cannot handle the weight of the larger trees.
 As these trees have their root-system, they also have a bucket containing them.
-This adds weight and the amount of weight will increase as the tree gets taller.
-Most families choose a Living Christmas Tree that is between 3 and 8′ tall including the pot.
+This adds quite a bit of weight, which will increase as the tree gets taller.
+Most families choose a Living Christmas Tree that is between 3′ and 8′ tall including the pot.
 Once planted in the ground, these trees will be a bit shorter.

 Christmas Tree Type #3